List of decommissioned United States Marine Corps aircraft squadrons: Marine Photographic Squadrons

 Marine photographic squadrons were first formed in 1942 and went through numerous name changes while they were active.
 VMDs/VMPs flew photographic modified versions of the Douglas SBD Dauntless, Consolidated PB4Y-1 Liberator, Consolidated PB4Y-2 Privateer and Grumman F7F Tigercat.
 The main mission of these squadrons was to conduct long range, very high-altitude photographic reconnaissance.

 Marine Glider Squadron

 The Marine Corps established a glider program in April 1942.
 Eventually they set goals of having 10,800 Marines qualified as glider infantry, with 1,371 gliders and 3,436 pilots.
 They originally operated from Page Field on MCRD Parris Island but later moved to Marine Corps Air Station Eagle Mountain Lake outside Dallas, Texas.
 The program was disbanded in 1943 when it was determined that glider assaults into small, heavily fortified, jungle islands would be tactically unfeasible.

 Marine Transport Squadrons

 Flying the Douglas R4D Skytrain and the Curtiss R5C-1 Commando, these squadrons were responsible for moving troops and cargo, aerial resupply, delivery of Paramarines, and medical evacuation.
-The last of these squadrons was decommissioned in 1949.